charlax/python-education/learning-python/01-intro.md

     - There is no real need for a dependency injection framework in Python (the pattern is fine though)
     - There are no interfaces.
 - OOP is not the solution to all problems.
-    - Python usually prefer simple functions.
+    - Python usually prefer simple functions (KISS).
 - You absolutely need Docker.
     - Python on bare metal is fine.
 There are ways to isolate from the local env.
 - Any programming style is fine